eyedeekay/Nextcloud-over-I2P-on-Docker/CLIENT.md

 )
 ```

 And it will place your config files.
+After running the script for the first
+time, re-start I2P to make the NextCloud client proxy available.
+Likewise, to
-Likewise, to uninstall, you can use
+uninstall, you can use `uninstall.bat`.
-`uninstall.bat`.

 ```batch
 del %LOCALAPPDATA%\I2P\i2ptunnel.config.d/Nextcloud-HTTP-Proxy.config %APPDATA%\I2P\i2ptunnel.config.d/Nextcloud-HTTP-Proxy.config %APPDATA%\Nextcloud\nextcloud.cfg